Manage scan profiles

 4. Uses the system defaults.

-Configure build tools for repeatable CI patterns
+Configure build tools in CLI

 After installing and initializing the endorctl CLI, run the endorctl scan using the --install-build-tools command to dynamically download and install the required build tools.